-(1) No light in signal - Single track section ahead empty.
-(2) Green light showing - There is a tram ahead in the loop he is approaching, and he must exercise extreme caution near any blind spots, by vigilance, reduced speed, and use of foot gong.
+The motorman who is already in a signal controlled section must realise that there is no Red light in the box at the loop he is approaching, and he must exercise extreme caution near any blind spots, by vigilance, reduced speed, and use of foot gong.
 There must be no attempt at this time to make up any loss of time.